 What Is the Meaning of Resting Buddha?

-It also reflects Buddhist teaching that life should be spent meditating on wisdom instead of doing anything else because everything else leads to suffering while meditation leads to enlightenment which leads to freedom from all suffering.
+It also reflects the Buddhist teaching that one should spend their life meditating on wisdom rather than doing anything else, because everything else leads to suffering, whereas meditation leads to enlightenment, which leads to freedom from all suffering.
+This is because meditation leads to enlightenment leads to freedom from all suffering.

 What Does Resting Buddha Mean?